jashinspires/Lyra_Companion/README.md

 - India Helpline (Kiran): 1800-599-0019
 - If you are in immediate danger, contact local emergency services.

----
-Disclaimers: This app does not provide medical advice.
+**Disclaimers:** This app does not provide medical advice.
 It is not a replacement for licensed therapy.
 If you are in crisis, please seek professional help immediately.